Elizabeth Barrett Browning: Robert Browning and Italy

-Mr Barrett disinherited Elizabeth, as he did each of his children who married.
+Mr Barrett disinherited Elizabeth as he did each of his children who married.
 Elizabeth had foreseen her father's anger but had not anticipated her brothers' rejection.
 As Elizabeth had some money of her own, the couple were reasonably comfortable in Italy.
-The Brownings were well respected, and even famous.
-Elizabeth grew stronger and in 1849, at the age of 43, between four miscarriages, she gave birth to a son, Robert Wiedeman Barrett Browning, whom they called Pen.
+The Brownings were well respected and even famous.
+Elizabeth grew stronger, and in 1849, at the age of 43, between four miscarriages, she gave birth to a son, Robert Wiedeman Barrett Browning, whom they called Pen.
 Their son later married, but had no legitimate children.

 At her husband's insistence, Elizabeth's second edition of Poems included her love sonnets; as a result, her popularity increased (as did critical regard), and her artistic position was confirmed.
+During the years of her marriage, her literary reputation far surpassed that of her poet-husband; when visitors came to their home in Florence, she was invariably the greater attraction.

-The couple came to know a wide circle of artists and writers including William Makepeace Thackeray, sculptor Harriet Hosmer (who, she wrote, seemed to be the "perfectly emancipated female") and Harriet Beecher Stowe.
-In 1849, she met Margaret Fuller; Carlyle, in 1851; in 1852, French novelist George Sand, whom she had long admired.
+The couple came to know a wide circle of artists and writers, including William Makepeace Thackeray, sculptor Harriet Hosmer (who, she wrote, seemed to be the "perfectly emancipated female") and Harriet Beecher Stowe.
+In 1849, she met Margaret Fuller; Carlyle in 1851; French novelist George Sand in 1852, whom she had long admired.
 Among her intimate friends in Florence was the writer Isa Blagden, whom she encouraged to write novels.
 They met Alfred Tennyson in Paris, and John Forster, Samuel Rogers and the Carlyles in London, later befriending Charles Kingsley and John Ruskin.

 Decline and death

 After the death of an old friend, G. B. Hunter, and then of her father, Barrett Browning's health started to deteriorate.
 The Brownings moved from Florence to Siena, residing at the Villa Alberti.
 Engrossed in Italian politics, she issued a small volume of political poems titled Poems before Congress (1860) "most of which were written to express her sympathy with the Italian cause after the outbreak of fighting in 1859".
-They caused a furore in England, and the conservative magazines Blackwood's and the Saturday Review labelled her a fanatic.
+They caused a furore in Britain, and the conservative magazines Blackwood's and the Saturday Review labelled her a fanatic.
 She dedicated this book to her husband.
 Her last work was A Musical Instrument, published posthumously.

 Barrett Browning's sister Henrietta died in November 1860.
-The couple spent the winter of 1860–61 in Rome where Barrett Browning's health further deteriorated and they returned to Florence in early June 1861.
+The couple spent the winter of 1860–1861 in Rome where Barrett Browning's health deteriorated, and they returned to Florence in early June 1861.
 She became gradually weaker, using morphine to ease her pain.
 She died on 29 June 1861 in her husband's arms.
-Browning said that she died "smilingly, happily, and with a face like a girl's....
-Her last word was...
-'Beautiful' ".
+Browning said that she died "smilingly, happily, and with a face like a girl's...Her last word was...'Beautiful' ".
 She was buried in the Protestant English Cemetery of Florence.
 "On Monday July 1 the shops in the area around Casa Guidi were closed, while Elizabeth was mourned with unusual demonstrations."
 The nature of her illness is still unclear.
 Some modern scientists speculate her illness may have been hypokalemic periodic paralysis, a genetic disorder that causes weakness and many of the other symptoms she described.